Step 4: Responsibilities After Approval

 Your IRB materials, once approved by the IRB, are the blueprint of your study.
 You are expected to follow the IRB-approved research protocol and use only IRB-approved materials when conducting your research.
 Additionally, it is expected that you cultivate a climate of voluntariness and transparency (as appropriate) with your participants.
 Any unapproved departure from your approved IRB protocol, a departure from ethical practices, or implementation of research with human subjects without appropriate IRB approval is considered noncompliance.

-Noncompliance has many different consequences — but can result in your being prevented from using data that were collected outside of IRB approval, or require reporting to the federal government.
-Most importantly, any departure from your approved IRB protocol that increases risk to particiants, without IRB approval, is very serious and must be dealt with immediately.
-Please see our guiding information regarding noncompliance.
+Noncompliance has many different consequences — but can result in you being prevented from using data that were collected outside of IRB approval or require reporting to the federal government.
+Most importantly, any departure from your approved IRB protocol that increases the risk to participants, without IRB approval, is very serious and must be dealt with immediately.